grierson/grierson/productivity/learning.md

 ## Practice (Work smart, not harder)

-- Sweet spot Goal for Feedback (Quickly check if you're right or wrong)
+- Small challenges towards goal with feedback (Quickly check if you're right or wrong)
   - Sweet spot (Not too easy, not to hard)
+  - Build stuff
   - Mock tests
   - Flash cards
   - Recall as much can you remember of what you just learned